APA reference page

 - Classical works such as the Bible

-- Entire websites
+- Entire websites (always cite the page)

 - Common knowledge

-|Format||AuthorSurname, FirstInitial.
+|Format||AuthorSurname, Initials.
 (Year of publication).
 Book Title (edition).
 City, Country/State: Publisher|

 |Example||Ibrahimovic, Z., Lagercrantz, D., & Urbom, R. (2012).
 I Am Zlatan Ibrahimovic.
 New York, NY: Penguin Books.|

-|Format||AuthorSurname, FirstInitial.
+|Format||AuthorSurname, Firsts.
 (Year of publication).
 Article title.
 Journal title, Volume number (Issue Number), page numbers. https://doi.org/number|

 Multiple authors in APA

-If there are more than eight authors, list the first six followed by an ellipses “…” and then the last author.
+If there are multiple authors, place a comma between each of the author names and an ampersand (“&”) before the last author’s name.
+If there are more than eight authors, list the first six followed by an ellipses “…” followed by the last author.